 The main reason for needing a hip replacement is arthritis of the joint.
 This is a condition that can develop over time as people get older.
-The condition causes wear and tear of the hip joint, narrowing the cartilage and changing the bone which can result in pain, stiffness, decreased function and mobility.
+The hip joint cartilage narrows over time and changes in the bone can result in pain, stiffness, decreased function, and mobility.

+Some cases of arthritis may be due to other factors, such as rheumatological conditions, past trauma or hip deformity in childhood which, in time, have affected the hip joint cartilage.
+High impact occupation or sports can also affect the quality of the hip joints cartilage over time.
 Many people may have these changes to their joints and not know about it, but as the condition develops and you experience more symptoms, then a hip replacement may be considered.

-A hip replacement may correct the changes that have occurred at the joint due to arthritis, which may have resulted in using the leg less and favouring your other leg.
-Over time this can result in tightness and weakness in the muscle that may still be present after the operation.
-This will be one of the reasons you will need to follow your physiotherapy exercise program and advice.
+A hip replacement may correct the changes that have occurred at the joint due to arthritis, which may have resulted in using the affected leg less or introducing a walking aid, such as crutches or a wheel Zimmer frame.
+Over time this can result in tightness and weakness in the muscles that may still be present after the operation.
+This will be one of the reasons you will need to follow your physiotherapy exercise program to regain any movement, strength and balance that has been lost.